Who Will Replace Luis Enrique As Barcelona Boss? The Main Candidates - beIN SPORTS

 By David Cartlidge (@davidjaca)

 The news itself came as no surprise.
 The timing however, was more than a little curious.
-Luis Enrique decided to announce his exit from Barcelona and in turn fired up the hottest managerial race of the summer.
+Luis Enrique decided to announce his exit from Barcelona and in turn lit the fire under the hottest managerial race of the summer.

-Barca had barely been showered when Luis Enrique took to the press room to confirmed his hours at the club were dwindling.
-At the business end of the season, and on the back of a 5-1 win over Sporting Gijon - Lucho’s former club - seemed an odd time to bring the curtain down.
+Barça had barely been showered when Luis Enrique took to the press room to confirmed his time at the club was up.
+At the business end of the season, and on the back of a 6-1 win over Sporting Gijon - Lucho’s former club - seemed an odd time to bring the curtain down.

 "Now was the right time for Luis Enrique to announce that he wasn't going to continue as coach because that way he avoids speculation," insisted the much maligned President of the club, Josep Maria Bartomeu.

 While there may be speculation avoided over Lucho’s future, it will only intensify over his successor.
-It has already began after all, and there are several candidates already in situation where they have to fend off questions about he Barca job - even before this announcement.
+It has already began after all, and there are several candidates in a situation where they have to fend off questions about the Barça job - even before this announcement.

-So who are those in the race?
+So who are the candidates for the role?
 And who can be considered already out?

 Jorge Sampaoli